taijeronv/taijeronv_info/content/authors/admin/_index.md

 ---

 Originally from the Island of Guam I joined the Army in 1981 at the age of 17.
-After 20 years in boots I decided to transition to the civilian sector.
+In 2001 after 20 years in the Army I decided to start the next chapter of my life.
+Since my transition I've had a variety of jobs most in the area of military training and education, at the Command and General Staff College, West Point, and in Afghanistan.

 I am currently serving as the Team Operations Officer for an international team of monitors in the city of Odesa, Ukraine.
-I plan operations, manage assets and personnel, and I monitor the military domain in accordance with our mandate.
+I plan operations, manage assets and personnel, and I monitor the military/security situation in accordance with our mandate.

-I am very interested in getting back to the training and education specialty, this is where my passion lies.
-Ideally I could base out of Europe but I would go wherever I'm needed.
+After five years in the Organization for Security and Operation in Europe I am ready to move back to the doing what I love which is military training and
+education.

+Even though I've been away from the training and education domain I have not been idle.
+I believe I have a unique combination of skills as a consumer of games, teacher, curriculum developer, and game developer.
+In most cases you may find someone with experience in one or two of these areas, but in my case I've almost "done it all."

+So what have I been doing while on break from training and education?
 I am currently working on my own project which is a web-based wargame designed specifically for training and education.
-I believe the web is the fastest way to get a game in the hands of users.
-From a software management perspective it is also the easiest way to update and maintain.
-My focus at the moment is on requirements and writing the rules.
-I plan to spend my own money to fund the development of the game in manageable stages.
-If I'm lucky a company may hire me and provide the resources to hasten its development.
+I believe this is a unique way to deliver such a game and has the potential to reach the most users.

 The NextGen Wargame is just the beginning.
 I also plan to develop a basic package of content that will focus on the undergrad level of PME.
 The whole